Patrick Edward Connor: Later life

 After the Civil War ended, Connor was appointed a brevet major general in the Volunteer Army and mustered out of the volunteer service in 1866.
 Never having been in combat against the Confederacy in the East, he continued to command troops on the frontier.
 He recruited Confederate veterans for service against the Indians.

 Making his permanent residence in Salt Lake City, Connor established one the city's first newspapers.
 He also became involved in mining again.
 He founded a city in Utah and named it Stockton in honor of his California militia unit.

 Connor died in Salt Lake City, Utah Territory, in 1891 at the age of 71 and was buried there.

 Reputation in Ireland

-Little was known about the Bear River Massacre or the life and reputation of Patrick Edward Connor in his native County Kerry in Ireland.
-However, on Monday 7 August 2023 (August Bank Holiday Monday) local radio station, Radio Kerry, broadcast a 90-minute radio documentary entitled Gloryhunter, Kerry’s Indian Killer.
+Little was known about the Bear River Massacre, or of Connor's life and reputation, in his native County Kerry.
+However, on August 7, 2023 local radio station, Radio Kerry, broadcast a 90-minute radio documentary entitled Gloryhunter, Kerry's Indian Killer.

 This documentary sets out a detailed account of the massacre and Connor's role in the dispossession and killing of first nation Americans in modern-day Utah, Idaho and Colorado.
 It features interviews with historians and authors, as well as representatives of the Shoshone nation.
-The full documentary is available to hear on Spotify.